 The Philippines had its share of examination scandals.
 In 1993, the Philippine Physician Licensure Examination was tainted with a record-breaking cheating controversy when more than 70 examinees from one school got unusual and exceptionally high rates in two of the most difficult subjects of the exam.
 In 2003, the Supreme Court had to nullify the bar examination in Mercantile law because of a confirmed leakage in the subject.
 In 2012, the National Police Commission also had to invalidate the results of their April 2011 entrance examination for Philippine National Police applicants administered in Mindanao after finding that too many of the same wrong answers to several test questions.

 Even the civil service examinations have not been spared in the past years from cheats and impersonators.
-As part of the Legal Services Division of CSC Region 5, I am a witness to the number of administrative cases involving these matters and it gets dismaying at times to see how far some people are willing to go just to pass the exam.
+As part of the Legal Services Division, I am a witness to the number of administrative cases involving these matters and it gets dismaying at times to see how far some people are willing to go just to pass the exam.
 At this point, advocates of honesty in examinations will probably find themselves cringing.
 The government, nonetheless, has been consistent in its efforts to effectively implement the Anti-Cheating Law (Republic Act No. 9416) for all civil service examinations.

 In the Anti-Cheating Law’s Implementing Rules and Regulations (IRR), cheating is defined as any act or omission before, during or after any Civil Service Examination that will directly or indirectly undermine the sanctity and integrity of the examination, such as, but not limited to, the following: